Things appear to be looking up for Wynn Resorts Limited (WYNN)

 Wynn Resorts Limited (WYNN): Who are the competitors?

 The company’s main competitors (and peers) include Las Vegas Sands Corp.
-(LVS) that is trading 2.80% up over the past 12 months and DraftKings Inc. (DKNG) that is -70.19% lower over the same period.
-MGM Resorts International (MGM) is -29.28% down on the 1-year trading charts.
+(LVS) that is trading -12.76% down over the past 12 months and DraftKings Inc. (DKNG) that is -74.72% lower over the same period.
+MGM Resorts International (MGM) is -36.75% down on the 1-year trading charts.